StevenThuriot/express-rate-limiter/README.md

 ====================

 Rate limiter middleware for express applications.

-This limiter has two kinds of limits.
-An inner and outer limit.
+This limiter has two kinds of limits: an inner and outer limit.
+It limites based on user ip.

 The inner limit is against hammering (e.g. only 3 calls allowed per second).
 The outer limit is for protecting against over-use. (e.g. max 60 times per two minutes).

-The limits are currently held in memory using the npm package ['memory-cache'](https://www.npmjs.org/package/memory-cache).
+The limits are currently held in memory.
 It's on my roadmap to abstract the use of this module, so other modules can be plugged in instead (e.g. redis).

 # Usage